| | |

 • Candy Thermometer – to measure correct temperature of syrup

-• Pastry Brush – use to brush down the sides of the pan with water to remove sugar crystals
+• Pastry Brush – use it to brush down the sides of the pan with water to remove sugar crystal

 INGREDIENTS